We still get asked: what is raw milk?

 What is raw milk?

-Raw milk comes from animals like cows or goats that are allowed to pasture on green grass, silage or hay.
-Contrary to popular belief, pasteurising milk is completely unnecessary if the cows are clean, healthy and allowed to enjoy a natural pasture-based diet, and the milk is from a dairy where the hygiene is spot on.
-However raw milk have become a complex issue since the industrialisation era circa 1800, resulting in the need for certified raw milk.
+Raw drinking milk comes from animals like cows or goats that are allowed to pasture on green grass or hay.
+Contrary to popular belief, pasteurising milk is unnecessary if the cows are clean, healthy and allowed to enjoy a natural pasture-based diet, and the milk is from a dairy where the hygiene and testing is spot on.
+However, raw milk have become a complex issue since the industrialisation era circa 1800, resulting in the need for certified raw milk.
 Certified Milk was understood to mean raw milk that was very carefully produced and kept clean.
-It is the kind of milk that Dr. Coit worked to make available to feed to infants and children in hospitals in the late 1800's.
+It is the kind of milk that Dr. Coit worked to make available to feed to infants and children in hospitals in the late 1800s.
 It is also the kind of milk given to patients in hospitals in Germany nowadays.

-Not any milk can be drunk raw today.
+Not all milk can be drunk raw today.
 Large tankers bring milk collected from countless dairies to be co-mingled at the factory for processing.
-If just one dairy's milk has a pathogen (bacteria that are harmful to health) in it, it contaminates all the milk.
-Therefore pasteurising that milk is vital to keep everyone safe.
+If just one dairy's milk has a pathogen (bacteria that are potentially harmful to health) in it, it contaminates all the milk.
+Therefore, pasteurising that co-mingled milk is vital to keep everyone safe.

-However small dairies who sell their milk to consumers directly are able to take the necessary care to produce a top quality raw milk where pasteurisation is not necessary.
+However, small dairies who sell their milk to consumers directly, are able to take the necessary care to produce a top quality raw milk, where pasteurisation is not necessary.
 The Raw Milk institute say that there needs to be a clear distinction between milk that is meant to be consumed raw, and raw milk that is meant to be pasteurised.
+They involve two different sets of production standards, different values and different outcomes.
 For more information read: Two kinds of raw milk.

-Certified raw milk has made a comeback in popularity with direct farm-to-consumer sales.
-After milking under hygienic care, raw milk is typically filtered, chilled, tested, bottled and sold to the consumer either packaged in a bottle or via the raw milk vending machine.
+Certified raw milk has made a comeback in popularity in recent years, with direct farm-to-consumer sales.
+After milking under hygienic care, raw drinking milk is typically filtered, chilled, tested, bottled and sold to the consumer, either packaged in a bottle or via the raw milk vending machine.
 These milk dispensers have become very popular in Europe, England and New Zealand.

 Why a regulated raw milk industry?

-Raw Milk has to be produced specifically for human consumption today because of the strong opposition and prejudice against it in countries with a strong dairy industry.
-No other food is held to perfect safety standards nearly as much as raw milk.
-In fact all other food is allowed to have a manageable risk, including food that have a less perfect safety profile than raw milk.
-It has been singled out and targeted by biased Food Safety and Health authorities for decades.
-Fortunately the raw milk revolution have brought positive change in many places.
-Raw milk is in the same category as foods like seafood, oysters and raw chicken which have to be handled with care.
-Yet all raw milk is treated as potentially deadly by authorities in Australia who still maintain an anti-raw milk stance.
+Raw drinking milk has to be produced specifically for human consumption today from healthy, grass- and hay fed animals because of the strong opposition and prejudice against it in countries with a strong dairy industry.
+No other food is held to perfect safety standards nearly as much as raw drinking milk.
+In fact, all other food is allowed to have a manageable risk, including food that have a less perfect safety profile than carefully produced raw drinking milk.
+It has been singled out and targeted by biased Food Safety, Health authorities and others for decades.
+Fortunately, the raw milk revolution has brought positive change in many places.
+Raw drinking milk is in the same category as foods like seafood, oysters and raw chicken, which have to be handled with care.
+Yet all raw cow’s milk is treated as potentially deadly by authorities in Australia, who still maintain an anti-raw milk stance despite raw goats milk being legal in four Australian states.
+Raw milk cheese production was also legalised in 2015.
 Many people have gotten sick or died from foods like cantaloupe, ice cream, salad greens, leafy vegetables, even pasteurised milk, yet we don't see authorities act to curb the availability of those foods with the same over-reaction (more).

 There is a clear bias and agenda against raw milk in particular.

-Having a regulated raw milk industry protects both producer and consumer.
+Having a regulated raw milk industry can protect both producer and consumer.

 Production standards and a regulated industry means there are proper testing protocol enabling the raw milk producer to show evidence that their milk is not to blame.
 Raw milk regulation means production is carefully managed under food safety plans, risk analysis, advanced testing protocols and careful handling and distribution.
 This results in management of risk and a dramatic reduction of risk.
 This may seem like over-regulation to some, and from a certain perspective it is, but it has become a legal avenue for raw milk industries to thrive (more).

-Audio: Steven Hook from Sussex is interviewed by ABC Rural during his 2016 visit to Australia.
+Audio: Steven Hook from Sussex, UK is interviewed by ABC Rural during his 2016 visit to Australia.
 He discusses raw milk production and regulation.
 Steve has been selling raw milk for human consumption directly to the public since 2007 (source).

 The process of producing raw milk for human consumption involves a lot more care and testing for pathogens than simply producing conventional pasteurised milk.

 Many dairy farmers in Australia drink their own raw milk directly from the vat and do not understand why ARMM advocates for a regulated raw milk industry with all its implications for farmers.
 Here it is worth considering the many Australians living in the city who have never drunk raw milk.
-They may not have the same developed immunity to farm microflora in raw milk than a farmer or a regular raw milk consumer.
-Mark McAfee says that for a small number of newcomers to carefully produced unpasteurised milk there may be an adjustment period to allow the good bacteria to colonise the gut.
-These are the people who need top quality raw milk.
-Another reason why raw milk can be safe but not perfect is because the immune system of people consuming the Standard American Diet is so weak.
+They may not have the same developed immunity to farm microflora in raw milk as a farmer, or a regular raw milk consumer.
+Mark McAfee says that for a small number of newcomers to carefully produced unpasteurised milk there may be a brief adjustment period, to allow the good bacteria to colonise the gut.
+These are the people who need top quality raw drinking milk.
+Another reason why raw milk can be safe, but not perfect, is because the immune system of people consuming the Standard American Diet is so weak.
 Mark says that a pathogen that would not normally make a healthy person sick, can make a person who has this tremendously depressed immune system very sick (source).
-Bacteria drives our immune system but the overuse of antibiotics, sterilised foods, pasteurisation, irradiated foods, and preservatives bring on inflammation and higher instances of autoimmune disorders like Crohn's disease and arthritis, as well as a host of allergies (source).
+Bacteria drives our immune system, but the overuse of antibiotics, sterilised foods, pasteurisation, irradiated foods, and preservatives bring on inflammation and higher instances of autoimmune disorders like Crohn's disease and arthritis, as well as a host of allergies (source).
 Also read Gut Microbiota and the Immune Compromised for a deeper understanding.
 Also see the article Friend or foe? to learn how beneficial bacteria have been demonised.

-For the continued success of a raw milk industry in a world that is heavily opposed to it, regulation or at least best practise production standards are vital.
-To reiterate, no food can be produced a 100% safe, but overseas examples have shown that unpasteurised milk can be produced as a low risk, safe product.
+For the continued success of a raw drinking milk industry in a competitive business environment that is heavily opposed to it, regulation or at least best practice production standards are vital.
+To reiterate, no food can be produced a 100% safe, but overseas examples have shown that unpasteurised milk can be produced as a low risk, pathogen-free product.
+In regulated raw milk systems, immune compromised groups are often warned not to consume raw milk.
+It is also important to note that not all regulated raw milk systems are equal.
+Some interests relish in blaming the raw milk when problems arise, when system architects may be to blame for a system that is inadequate, or leaves room for potential error.
+Raw milk systems must have the right set of strict controls, but must also be sanitised from over-the-top, unnecessary and overly cost-prohibitive rules.
+Production systems must be fair.
+No shenanigans.

 Raw Milk herd shares

 If a regulated raw milk industry cannot be achieved, then different models like herd sharing can work well too.
-Under this a voluntary system is instituted where production standards and food safety plans ensure a quality raw product.
-The USA has many states (with no or little regulation for raw milk sales) where this is form of self-regulation by grass-roots groups are necessary and works well.
+Under this, a voluntary system is instituted where production standards and food safety plans ensure a quality raw product.
+The USA has many states (with no or little regulation for raw milk sales) where this is a form of self-regulation by grass-roots groups.
+It can work well.
 Mark McAfee talks about it in this video clip.
 There is a variety of self-regulation systems in America such as the Raw Milk Producers Association of Colorado (RMAC) or the Oregon Raw Milk Producers Association (ORMPA).
 Read more: Fair Regulations and Production standards for Raw Milk.

 What can certified raw milk look like in Australia?
 Certified raw milk in Australia.